SNN0/SEPIA-Protein-MD-Forecasting/README.md

 # SEPIA: A Developing Project for Molecular Dynamics Trajectory Forecasting

-SEPIA is a work-in-progress project for predicting molecular dynamics (MD) trajectories using a Graph Neural Network (GNN).
+SEPIA is a work-in-progress project for predicting molecular dynamics (MD) trajectories using a GraphRNN model that combines a Graph Convolutional Network (GCN) with a Gated Recurrent Unit (GRU).
 The project provides a full pipeline to extract structural features from MD simulations, train a predictive model, forecast future frames, and analyze the results.

 ### Project Status